rutgers-apl/rlibm-32/README.md

 # RLIBM-32

-RLIBM-32 is both a math library that provides correctly rounded result for all inputs and tools used to generate the correct polynomials.
-The techniques behind the tools will be appearing at PLDI 2021.
+RLIBM-32 is both a library that provides correctly rounded result for all inputs and a collection of tools used to generate the correct polynomials.
+See the PLDI 2021 paper and its accompanying extended technical report at https://arxiv.org/pdf/2104.04043.pdf.
+It extends our RLIBM work to work with 32-bit types.
+If you want to know more about RLIBM, see the POPL 2021 paper at https://www.cs.rutgers.edu/~santosh.nagarakatte/papers/rlibm-popl-2021.pdf

 Currently, RLIBM-32 supports a number of elementary functions for float and posit32 representations.

 ### List of float functions supported by RLIBM-32
 1. log(x), log2(x), log10(x)